* Archive page for historical reference only. This page is no longer being actively updated *

-Acxiom was, until 2018, a leading data solutions company which specialised in database analytics and marketing technology.
+Acxiom was, until 2018, a leading independent data solutions company which specialised in database analytics and marketing technology.
 It offered a broad range of CRM-related marketing services including digital marketing, consumer insight, consultancy and identity verification solutions.
 These services were underpinned by a vast data collection compiling demographic and social information on around 1bn individuals worldwide and feeding billions of customer relationships on behalf of more than 7,000 corporate clients.
-It claimed to execute more than 1 trillion transactions every week.
+Acxiom claimed to execute more than 1 trillion transactions every week.
 It added to its marketing operations through a series of acquisitions, including the database marketing operations of rival ChoicePoint Precision Marketing in 2008.
-Yet an increasingly key service was identity resolution, which allows clients to refine and enhance their own customer data across multiple media channels by matching it with Acxiom's own resources.
+Yet an increasingly key service was identity resolution, which allowed clients to refine and enhance their own customer data across multiple media channels by matching it with Acxiom's own resources.
 That business was built from the acquisition of analytics platform LiveRamp in 2014.
 However, in 2018, key customer Facebook, which had been using data from Acxiom and other third-party suppliers for ad targeting, ended that relationship in the wake of the Cambridge Analytica scandal.
-The decision prompted a strategic review within Acxiom, culminating in a decision to divest the marketing solutions business and focus instead on the LiveRamp side of the business.
+The decision prompted a strategic review within Acxiom, culminating in the decision to divest the marketing solutions business and focus instead on the LiveRamp side of the business.
 A deal was agreed to sell Acxiom Marketing Solutions to Interpublic for $2.3bn.
-Following completion in Oct 2018, Acxiom Inc rebranded as LiveRamp Inc. The group had already divested its smaller infrastructure and hosting division in 2016, as well as an email marketing unit which was a competitor to several key potential customers.
+Reported group revenues for 2017 were $880m, of which $697m was generated by the marketing solutions division.
+Acxiom now operates as a unit of Interpublic offering data and tools to inform marketing campaigns from in-group agencies as well as external partners.
+Chad Engelgau succeeded Dennis Self in 2020 as CEO, reporting to Interpublic's chief data & technology officer Arun Kumar.
+Following completion of the sale in Oct 2018, the remainder of Acxiom Inc rebranded as LiveRamp Inc, offering identity resolution and related services.
+The group had already divested its smaller infrastructure and hosting division in 2016, as well as an email marketing unit which was a competitor to several key potential customers.
 Acxiom was originally founded in 1969 as Demographics, later becoming CCX before adopting its current name in 1988.
-Former aQuantive and Microsoft digital advertising exec Scott Howe was CEO of Acxiom, and retained that role following completion of the Interpublic deal.
-Reported group revenues for 2017 were $880m, of which $697m was generated by the marketing solutions division.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Former aQuantive and Microsoft digital advertising exec Scott Howe was CEO of Acxiom at the time of the Interpublic acquisition.
+He remains CEO of LiveRamp.

 Which clients does Acxiom handle?
 Find out more from the Adbrands Account Assignments database